opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 While the dispatch function can be used from e.g. a click handler attached to the viewer, most uses of the dispatch function come from other elements inside the provider (tables, filters, etc.) and the viewer then reacts to the state change.

-When initialising the viewer state, the initial state object is copied and the following properties are added:
+When creating the viewer state, the initial state object is copied and the following properties are added:

 | Property | Type | Description |
 |----------|------|-------------|